Pros vs. Cons of Teaching English in South Korea

 Fried chicken 치킨 (prices vary)

 Fried chicken is huge in Korea-- and it's no surprise why.
-Every time we ever got fried chicken there, it was always juicy, crunchy, and filled with flavor-- both inside and out.
+Every time I ever got fried chicken there, it was always juicy, crunchy, and filled with flavor-- both inside and out.
 They have a variety of sauces and every single one is delectable!
 It's also really fun to get some fried chicken and beer with friends for a late-night, alcohol-soaking meal.

 Onigiri (around $1-$2)

-Onigiri is actually originally a Japanese food, typically found in convenience stores.
+Onigiri is originally a Japanese food, typically found in convenience stores.
 It's usually triangle-shaped rice filled with various types of flavors (meat, cheese, fish, vegetables, sauce) and wrapped in seaweed.
 Onigiri is also popular in Korea and can be found in their convenience stores, too!
 They're delicious, cheap, and a convenient quick snack!
-Our favorite flavor was the tuna and mayo.
+My favorite flavor was the tuna and mayo.
 Yum!

 Ramyeon 신라면 ($.50-$2)